transpocamp/transportationcamp.org/events/dc-2015/index.markdown

 If you're in town early, the [Transportation Techies](http://www.meetup.com/Transportation-Techies/) meetup group will have a meetup on Thursday, January 8, which you are invited to sign up for.
 (Event is not yet on the calendar; join the group or follow [@techiesdc](https://twitter.com/techiesdc) to be notified.)

-TransportationCamp DC '15 is organized by [Open Plans](http://openplans.org/), [Conveyal](http://www.conveyal.com/), [Mobility Lab](http://mobilitylab.org/), [Young Professionals in Transportation](http://yptransportation.org/), [Transportation Research Board](http://www.trb.org/), and the [GMU School of Policy, Government, and International Affairs](http://spgia.gmu.edu/).
-Special thanks go to [American Association of State Highway and Transportation Officials](http://www.transportation.org/) for providing scholarships for students.
+TransportationCamp DC '15 is organized by [Open Plans](http://openplans.org/), [Conveyal](http://www.conveyal.com/), [Mobility Lab](http://mobilitylab.org/), [Young Professionals in Transportation](http://yptransportation.org/), [Transportation Research Board](http://www.trb.org/), the [GMU School of Policy, Government, and International Affairs](http://spgia.gmu.edu/), and the [American Association of State Highway and Transportation Officials](http://www.transportation.org/).